fsvreddit/hive-protect/README.md

 The app will never ban a user based on content in the subreddit the app is installed in - you cannot use this as a "ban anyone who posts or comments" bot.

+Hive Protector only looks back at a user's most recent 100 posts/comments, so detection will not be possible on older content.

 ## Example use cases

 * Banning users who have participated in free karma subreddits